 Teaching Your First Yoga Class

-You might be eager to teach your first yoga class after completing yoga teacher training or downright nervous.
+You might be eager to teach your first yoga class after completing the yoga teacher training Vancouver program or downright nervous.
 Either way, when you’re a newbie, teaching a yoga class is likely to be a challenge.
 There’s so much to remember, and you want to come across as confident rather than frightened.
 The key to your success rests in preparation and being kind to yourself.

 No doubt, you’ll have already created a plan regarding the asanas you intend to teach, but there are also other factors to consider.
 For instance, do you want to use music and literature?
 Doing so can add to a class or reduce its effectiveness depending on how it’s introduced and whether it interferes with more important matters.
 If including extras confuses you or makes the lesson more complicated than it needs to be, it’s probably best left out.